ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 between what you type and what the controllers transmit can be complicated.

-sent across your network or that takes much longer to transfer than other similar length
+sent or that takes much longer to transfer than expected

-files indicates a data dependent problem.
-You can then examine this file for repeated patterns that you can test using -p.
+indicates a data dependent problem.
+Examine this file for repeated patterns that can be tested using -p

 TTL Details